Published Dec 19, 2025

 When this will happen:

-General Availability (Worldwide): Rollout begins early January 2026 and is expected to complete by mid-January 2026.
+General Availability (Worldwide): Rollout begins mid-February 2026 (previously early January) and is expected to complete by end of February 2026 (previously mid-January).

 How this affects your organization: